amalbumbia/Electrodynamics_and_Relativity/MichelsonMorley/MichelsonMorleyExperiment.md

 **1. The principle of relativity:** The same laws of physics apply in all inertial reference systems.
 **2. The universal speed of light:** The speed of light in a vacuum is the same for all inertial observers, regardless of the motion of the source.

+From this he derived a time dilation factor proportional to $\frac{1}{\sqrt{1-\frac{v^2}{c^2}}}$, and the familiar length contraction factor first introduced by Lorentz.
+This theory accounted for almost all of the discrepancy between the ether theory and the then-known properties of light (and many of the properties of light determined experimentally, though not all&mdash;one notable exception being its quantization), all without requiring a priveleged reference frame or the ether.
+This brings us to the rest of our project.

+### References